AdguardTeam/KnowledgeBaseDNS/docs/dns-client/configuration.md

 ### `fallback` {#dns-fallback}

-The `fallback` object configures the behavior of DNS server on failures.
+The `fallback` object configures the behavior of the DNS server in case of failure.
 It has the following properties:

 - `servers`: The list of servers to use after the actual [upstream](#dns-upstream) failed to respond.